 The table below explains what happens while the cheque is being ‘cleared’ (collected from the other bank).

-So, for example, if you pay in a non-Lloyds Bank cheque on a Monday, you will see it on your statement the same day, it counts towards interest on Wednesday, you can use the money on Friday and we cannot take the payment out of your account after the following Tuesday.
+If you pay a cheque in pounds into your account on a Monday, you will see it in your account the same day.
+It counts towards any interest and you can use the money on Tuesday by 11:59pm at the latest.

 Lloyds Bank plc Registered Office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.